testml-lang/testml/Contribute.md

   (which would be on the `run/coffee` branch), `node`, `perl5`, `perl6`, `python`.

-* `test/run-tml`
+* `testml/runtime-tml`

-  The runtime test (in TestML).
+  The runtime tests (in TestML).
 Every language runtime passes this same test suite.
 It's a perfect example of a TestML suite working in every language.

+* `testml/compiler-tml`

+  The compiler tests (in TestML).
+Every compiler implementation passes this same test suite.

-* `pkg/<language>`
+* `testml/cli-tml`

-  There is a packaging branch for each for publishing the TestML code as a module/package to language specific sites like CPAN, PyPI and NPM.
+  A test suite to test the TestML CLI commands.

 * `site` (and `playground` and `gh-pages`)

-  This branch builds the http://testml.org website and publishes it using GitHub Pages.
+  These branches build the http://testml.org website and publishes it using GitHub Pages.

-* `note`

-  A branch of various notes files and to-do lists.

 * `talk/*`